CJRoshi/CJRoshi/README.md

  <img alt="A GitHub banner depicting either a view of Smuggler's Notch, VT (in Dark Mode), the Washington, D.C.
 Metro (in Light Mode), or a ripple in the waters of Lake Canobie, NH (in other schemes)." src="https://drive.google.com/uc?export=view&id=1HZdAz_ddW5qKQ_vrn1IN2PoujKFoLl0L">
 </picture>

 ### Hey!
 I'm Constantine (but you can call me Nino).
-I'm a senior at North Andover High School, in North Andover, MA.
+I'm a rising sophomore at UMass Amherst, studying Electrical Engineering and Physics.

 Here's a short list of my interests: